ludios/expand-everything/README.md

 website owners make you click before you can see all the information that you came to read.
 Expand Everything fixes this by clicking them for you.

+This is ideally suited for use cases where you plan to read, print, copy, or archive (e.g. [SingleFile](https://github.com/gildas-lormeau/SingleFile)) the entire page.

 <b><a href="#demo">Demo</a></b>.

 Efforts are made to avoid slowing things down after the initial load.
 We use